smarty/changelog/cloud/us-street-data.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 2026.04.A - 2026-03-30
+We are beginning our phased rollout of us-street-data 2026.04.A.
+This process is scheduled to be completed by 2026-04-01 00:00:00 UTC.
+Some customers may notice slightly inconsistent results between subsequent calls for the same inputs.
+This is expected behavior.
+Changes:
+- Latest updates from all upstream packages and providers.

 ## 2026.03.C - 2026-03-11
 We are beginning our phased rollout of us-street-data 2026.03.C.
 This process is scheduled to be completed by 2026-03-12 00:00:00 UTC.
 Some customers may notice slightly inconsistent results between subsequent calls for the same inputs.
 This is expected behavior.
 Changes: